grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "No no, like an _actual_ pigeon.
 A homing pigeon.
 Goes by the name of Herschel."

-"Oh, so you got a pet... to keep you company during those long hours alone aboard the _Gnat_.
+"Oh, so you got a pet..." said Percy, "to keep you company during those long hours alone aboard the _Gnat_.
 To keep you from going crazy... er?"

 "Naw, Herschel's not a pet, I told ya --- he's an upgrade to the _Gnat_!
 See I got him from a guy on the dock.
 He's specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the _Gnat_ now, and I've been taking care of him.
 Soon he'll realize the _Gnat_ is his home.
 Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his leg."

 "Umm.
-Why would we need to use a pigeon instead of, say, the radio?"
+Why would we use a pigeon instead of, say, the radio?"

-"Well, in addition to being more secure, I realized that with the modifications I made to the engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
-I needed another way to communicate with you guys and Herschel seemed perfect."
+"Well, I realized that with the modifications I made to the engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
+I needed another way to communicate with you guys and Herschel seemed perfect.
+Messages by pigeon are also more secure than radio."

 "A pigeon..." said Percy skeptically.

 "But if you have the _Gnat's_ hatch closed, how will you know when Herschel has returned to you?"
 Asked Hemi.
 "It's not like you'll be able to hear him tapping on the hatch with his beak..."

-"An astute question my large friend.
-I'm going to build a little perch on the sail and rig some kind of switch to light up inside when he lands.
-And then I want to cut a small hatch, just big enough for a pigeon, so I can let him in without opening the top hatch."
+"An astute question my large friend, I don't want to leave the hatch open all the time.
+I'm going to add a small hatch in the sail --- a hole just big enough for a pigeon.
+When Herschel has a message for me, he can just come in through his hatch.
+I only need Herscel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship and I can keep Herschel's hatch closed.

-"Why not just rig the radio to light up when you're receiving a message?"
-Asked Percy.

-"Not as secure as a pigeon!"
-Replied Shakes.

 Hemi grinned.
 "That's great Shakes.
 I cannot wait to meet Herschel.
 I volunteer to take responsibility for him while he's on board the _Prospect_.
 And I'll ask Chips to help you with your pigeon hatch."

 "This seems ridiculous to me."
 Said Percy.

 "Sylvia, this pigeon goes a long way towards addressing the problem we had with communicating with Shakes.
-You asked me to talk with him about that, and here's an answer... maybe not a great answer, but I think Herschel could work."
+You asked me to talk with him about that, and here's an answer... maybe not a great answer, but I think Herschel could work.
+If we can figure out how we can launch him from the _Prospect_ while we're submerged, he'd be a perfect communication medium...."
+Hemi trailed off envisioning some kind of pigeon bouy.

 Captain Percy rolled her eyes.
 "Whatever.
 Don't say I'm a captain who isn't willing to give new technology a try.
+We'll take the pigeon aboard as our eighth crew member on a trial basis.
 Hey Shakes, how about a meal?"

 "Absolutely."
 Said Shakes.